osoml/pid4nfdi/content/authors/sven/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Principal investigators
+  - Principal Investigators
-  - Project team members
+  - Project Team Members
 ---

 Sven works at the Gesellschaft für wissenschaftliche Datenverarbeitung mbH Göttingen (GWDG) and is a principal investigator and project team member of PID4NFDI.